typesense/typesense-website/docs-site/content/0.24.0/api/documents.md

 So if you can extract data from other file types and convert it into structured JSON, you can import it into Typesense and search through it.

 For eg, here's one library you can use to [convert DOCX files to JSON](https://github.com/microsoft/Simplify-Docx).

+[Apache Tika](https://tika.apache.org/) is another library to extract text and metadata from PDF, PPT, XLS and over a 1000 different file formats.

 Once you've extracted the JSON, you can then [index](#index-documents) them in Typesense just like any other JSON file.

-In general, you want to find libraries to convert your file type to JSON, and index that JSON into Typesense to search through it.

 ## Retrieve a document